SkylineCommunications/dataminer-docs/user-guide/Reference/Support_services_agreement.md

 In the event of a Failure, the following procedure shall apply: (i) User shall inform Skyline in writing of the Failure within three (3) business days of the alleged Failure, (ii) Skyline shall investigate the alleged Failure and inform User in writing of its acceptance or non-acceptance of the alleged Failure, (iii) User shall provide reasonable assistance to Skyline in its efforts to correct any problems or processes inhibiting Skyline's ability to reach the timeframes and if the Failure by Skyline is proved, (iv) Skyline shall credit 0,25 % of the Support Services fee for the impacted licenses to User, subject to a maximum of 5% of the yearly Support Services fee.

-The credit for Failures stated in this section 4 shall be User's sole and exclusive remedy with respect to any alleged or actual Failure.
+The credit for Failures stated in this Failures section shall be User's sole and exclusive remedy with respect to any alleged or actual Failure.

 ### Out of business hours support